Does this test have other names?

 How do I get ready for this test?

 You don't need to prepare for this test.
-Tell your doctor if you are pregnant.
-Also, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Tell your healthcare provider if you are pregnant.
+Also, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.